-Social work has a direct and powerful impact on improving people’s lives, which often makes it a satisfying career to pursue.
-Due to the critical nature of this occupation, the path to becoming a licensed social worker has specific education requirements.
+Social work has a direct and powerful impact on improving people’s lives, which can make it a satisfying career to pursue.
+Due to the critical nature of this occupation, the path to becoming a licensed social worker has specific educational requirements.
 While entry-level jobs require an undergraduate degree, such as a Bachelor of Social Work (BSW), graduates aspiring to pursue a career in social work at a higher level must earn a Master of Social Work (MSW).
-But is it possible for an individual to earn an MSW without a BSW?
+But can you get a master’s without a bachelor’s degree in social work?

 Earning a bachelor’s degree is the first step toward a career in social work, as well as a prerequisite for pursuing a Master of Social Work — a requirement for advanced social work.
-While many MSW students hold bachelor’s degrees in social work, others have undergraduate degrees in different areas of study.
+However, you can get a master’s without a bachelor’s degree in social work.
+While many MSW students do indeed hold bachelor’s degrees in social work, others have undergraduate degrees in different areas of study.

-For example, individuals can also complete the undergraduate requirement for an MSW program by earning a degree in a related social science field such as psychology or sociology.
-These fields can provide students with foundational knowledge in topics, theories and concepts associated with the social work role, such as diverse populations, social welfare and human behavior.
-They can also cover other topics relevant to social work, such as ethics.
+For example, individuals can complete the undergraduate requirement for an MSW program by earning a degree in a related social science field such as psychology or sociology.
+These fields provide students with foundational knowledge in topics, theories and concepts associated with social work, such as diverse populations, social welfare and human behavior.
+They may also cover other topics relevant to social work, such as ethics.

 Regardless of the bachelor’s degree earned, students en route to pursuing an MSW typically take courses in psychology, sociology, political science and economics.
-Most of these degrees, including BSW programs, often require students to complete either an internship or some supervised fieldwork.
+Many of these degrees, including BSW programs, require students to complete either an internship or some supervised fieldwork.

 The Importance of an MSW Degree

 An MSW program builds upon the knowledge gained from a range of undergraduate degrees in the social sciences by taking a deeper dive into fundamental concepts.
-This exploration provides individuals with the opportunity to develop a greater level of expertise in advanced levels of social work.
-It may also involve the creation and execution of clinical or therapy-driven social work strategies designed to aid a targeted group of individuals in achieving a goal, such as changing behaviors or learning to cope with difficult situations.
+This allows students to develop a greater level of expertise in advanced levels of social work.
+It may also explore the creation and execution of clinical or therapy-driven social work strategies designed to aid a targeted group of individuals in achieving a goal, such as changing behaviors or learning to cope with difficult situations.

 Social Work Licensing Requirements

-While earning an MSW is essential for pursuing an advanced role in social work, including that of a clinical social worker, it’s not the only prerequisite for building a successful career.
-All clinical social workers must earn the credential of Licensed Clinical Social Worker (LCSW).
+While earning an MSW is essential for pursuing an advanced role in social work, it’s not the only prerequisite for building a successful career.
+All clinical social workers must earn the credential of LCSW.
 Becoming an LCSW entails passing a clinical exam, which candidates may take after earning an MSW, and completing two years of supervised postgraduate clinical experience.

 Because licensing requirements for social workers vary from state to state, they impact when and where an individual can practice.
 Most states require licensing or certification for nonclinical social workers who have earned an undergraduate degree.
 Since some don’t, however, individuals should research the requirements of the state where they plan to practice prior to graduation so they can plan accordingly.